Subtitles and Transcript

 9:52 There's another way that orgasm might boost fertility.
 This one involves men.
 Sperm that sit around in the body for a week or more start to develop abnormalities that make them less effective at head-banging their way into the egg.
 British sexologist Roy Levin has speculated that this is perhaps why men evolved to be such enthusiastic and frequent masturbators.
 He said, "If I keep tossing myself off I get fresh sperm being made."
 Which I thought was an interesting idea, theory.
 So now you have an evolutionary excuse.

-10:32 Alrighty.
+10:32 All righty.
 There is considerable evidence for upsuck in the animal kingdom -- pigs, for instance.
 In Denmark, the Danish National Committee for Pig Production found out that if you sexually stimulate a sow while you artificially inseminate her, you will see a six-percent increase in the farrowing rate, which is the number of piglets produced.
-So they came up with this plan, this five-point stimulation plan for the sows.
-And they had the farmers -- there is posters they put in the barn, and they have a DVD.
+So they came up with this five-point stimulation plan for the sows.
+There is posters they put in the barn, and they have a DVD.
 And I got a copy of this DVD.
 (Laughter) This is my unveiling, because I am going to show you a clip.

-11:14 So uh, okay.
-Now here we go in to the -- la la la, off to work.
+11:14 So, okay.
+Now, here we go, la la la, off to work.
 It all looks very innocent.
 He's going to be doing things with his hands that the boar would use his snout, lacking hands.
 Okay.
 (Laughter) This is it.
 The boar has a very odd courtship repertoire.
 (Laughter) This is to mimic the weight of the boar.
-(Laughter) You should know, the clitoris of the pig, inside the vagina.
+(Laughter) You should know, the clitoris of the pig is inside the vagina.
 So this may be sort of titillating for her.
 Here we go.
 (Laughter) And the happy result.
 (Applause) I love this video.
-There is a point in this video, towards the beginning where they zoom in for a close up of his hand with his wedding ring, as if to say, "It's okay, it's just his job.
+There is a point in this video, towards the beginning, where they zoom in for a close up of his hand with his wedding ring, as if to say, "It's okay, it's just his job.
 He really does like women."

 12:32 Okay.
-Now I said -- when I was in Denmark, my host was named Anne Marie.
+When I was in Denmark, my host was named Anne Marie.
 And I said, "So why don't you just stimulate the clitoris of the pig?
 Why don't you have the farmers do that?
 That's not one of your five steps."
-She said -- I have to read you what she said, because I love it.
+I have to read you what she said, because I love it.
 She said, "It was a big hurdle just to get farmers to touch underneath the vulva.
 So we thought, let's not mention the clitoris right now."
 (Laughter) Shy but ambitious pig farmers, however, can purchase a -- this is true -- a sow vibrator, that hangs on the sperm feeder tube to vibrate.
 Because, as I mentioned, the clitoris is inside the vagina.
 So possibly, you know, a little more arousing than it looks.
-And I also said to her, "Now these sows.
+And I also said to her, "Now, these sows.
 I mean, you may have noticed there, The sow doesn't look to be in the throes of ecstasy."
 And she said, you can't make that conclusion, because animals don't register pain or pleasure on their faces in the same way that we do.
-They tend to -- pigs, for example, are more like dogs.
+Pigs, for example, are more like dogs.
 They use the upper half of the face; the ears are very expressive.
 So you're not really sure what's going on with the pig.

 13:39 Primates, on the other hand, we use our mouths more.
 This is the ejaculation face of the stump-tailed macaque.
 (Laughter) And, interestingly, this has been observed in female macaques, but only when mounting another female.

-15:54 In his write-up, in his write-up of this experiment in his book, Kinsey wrote, "Two sheets were laid down to protect the oriental carpets."
+15:56 In his write-up of this experiment in his book, Kinsey wrote, "Two sheets were laid down to protect the oriental carpets."
 (Laughter) Which is my second favorite line in the entire oeuvre of Alfred Kinsey.
 My favorite being, "Cheese crumbs spread before a pair of copulating rats will distract the female, but not the male."

 16:22 Thank you very much.